Architecture

 One package per browser capability

-Section titled “One package per browser capability”Each @web-ai-sdk/* package wraps a single cohesive web capability relevant to in-browser AI:
+Section titled “One package per browser capability”Each @web-ai-sdk/* package wraps one browser capability:

 | Package | Wraps |